alapo/thesisUC/README.md

 This is a site I saw which has a quick intro on why you should consider using version control http://r-bio.github.io/intro-git-rstudio/

+# To Do
+Add the citation style language into a folder in the repository.

 # Installing Required Programs

 Before we start there are a few things we need to make this go well.